Racopokemon/ImageSort/futureFeatures.md

     * on the long run, also show the recording date of an image - however this is realized, also with updates etc. the simplest solution is just to cache this for every image that is being loaded, so the info is shown once the image was already seen
       * With this feature ahead, mark date changes (or better: 5am=new day) in the search bar as well, only discrete however and if it is not too much, as this might not always how the image dates are (maximum of 60 markers and also at least 1.2 pictures per day or so)
       * Knowing the record dates, we can even go further and mark the time passed between two consecutive images, maybe less than 10 sec, less than 1 min, less than 10 minutes, less than 1h
-      * also, we could indicate when the lense (and cameras) changed
+      * also, we could indicate when the lens (and cameras) changed
     * Once this is finished, the seek keys 0-9 are prob. not needed anymore - therefore we can use them as shortcuts for copies (swapping letters & numbers) and reimplement wasd etc.
   * Bookmarking: Pressing B or M places markers in the percentage bar (that are also visible when seeking, maybe even snapping)
 * ~~Bug: The context menu does not disappear when arrow keys are pressed and another image is selected...~~